bokkypoobah/PrivatixCrowdsaleContractAudit/audit/README.md

 * **LOW IMPORTANCE** Consider updating the Solidity version number from `^0.4.11` and `^0.4.13` to a recent version
   * [x] Updated to `^0.4.15` in [ce37920](https://github.com/Privatix/smart-contract/commit/ce37920852e289ba26543bc9316075c9a66cdad7)
 * **LOW IMPORTANCE** The modifier `Sale.isStarted()` is not used.
 Consider removing this modifier
+  * [x] Not removed, as it would be useful for viewing the the blockchain explorer
 * **LOW IMPORTANCE** In `Sale.calcAmount(...)`, rewrite `return ((_value / weiPerToken) / 100) * rate;` as
   `return (_value * rate / weiPerToken) / 100;` for better precision
   * [x] Fixed in [609c861](https://github.com/Privatix/smart-contract/commit/609c86107087823ffd678bcc1fcebba917f79a51)